Derek W. Logue

 The first study making considerable headlines is the New Jersey study released to the public around the first of

-on the decline when Megan’s Law took effect, and the decline could possibly be attributed to other cultural trends.
+decline when Megan’s Law took effect, and the decline could possibly be attributed to other cultural trends.
 The study

-also failed to find any impact on reducing sex crimes among convicted offenders or even first time
+also failed to find any impact on reducing sex crimes among convicted offenders or even first time offenders, nor in

-article suppressed , so it came as no surprise when she criticized the study and made the claim Megan’s Law is
+suppressed , so it came as no surprise when she criticized the study and made the claim Megan’s Law is not

 New York Study—“Does a Watched Pot Boil?
 A Time-Series Analysis of New York State’s Sex Offender Registration